populse/mia_processes/docs/html/_sources/documentation/pipelines/preprocess/Spatial_preprocessing.rst.txt

       ex. /home/username/data/derived_data/swrFunc.nii

 - *coregistered_source*
-    Coregistered source files, corresponding to ‘source’ images (a list of items which are an existing file name).
+    Coregistered source files, corresponding to `source` images (a list of items which are an existing file name).

     ::